lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 <img width="504" alt="Screenshot 2024-06-04 at 9 45 41 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/4d38d1d3-f457-4f9c-9303-4b7303d10de2">

-Security Onion is a free and open source Linux distribution for intrusion detection, network security monitoring, and log management.
+Security Onion is a free and open-source Linux distribution for intrusion detection, network security monitoring, and log management.
 It combines various powerful tools such as Zeek, Suricata, and the Elastic Stack, all into a single platform.
 It also offers other features:

 + Pre-configured dashboards
 + Automated data collection